hashcodeti/scq-api/README.md

-# scq-app
+# scq-api
-front end of scq
+back-end of scq